-- In a large bowl, add cake mix, granulated sugar, all-purpose flour, salt, and whisk well.
+- In a large bowl, add cake mix, granulated sugar, all-purpose flour, and salt, and whisk well.

 - Using a spatula, evenly distribute the batter across the prepared pans.
 Make sure the batter is ¾ to 1 inch below the pan’s top.